 In the face of COVID-19, many of the traditional forms of volunteering have become less attractive due to concerns over personal wellbeing, or have been cancelled altogether.
 The Ontario Ministry of Education has acknowledged these challenges by reducing the community involvement criterion from 40 hours to 20 hours for students graduating in 2021.
 They have also taken strides to make it easier for students to earn community involvement hours given the challenges related to COVID-19 by introducing added (and temporary) flexibility to what can be considered for hours this year.

 The temporary changes include waiving a number of policy restrictions, as follows, at the principal’s discretion:

 1. Schools may allow students to earn hours during the time allotted for the instructional program on a school day;

 2. Schools may allow students to earn hours through duties normally performed in the home; and

 3. Schools may allow students aged 14 years and older to count up to a maximum of 10 hours from paid employment towards their earned hours.
 Students counting paid employment towards their graduation requirement will be required to complete a reflection exercise indicating how their work contributed to the service for others.

 For students still looking to earn their hours, without compromising on safety, there are still plenty of opportunities available – virtually!
-To help you discover these opportunities, we have compiled a list of resources you can search to find opportunities that fit your interests.
+To help you discover these opportunities, we’ve compiled a list of resources you can search to find ones that fit your interests.
 We’ve also suggested some ideas of contact-less activities and projects to help you earn those all-important hours and make a difference in your local community.

 Volunteer Your Time to People You Know: